cosmob3/cpnt262-a3-press-button/README.md

 [JavaScript Tutorial For Beginners #40 - The onClick Event](https://www.youtube.com/watch?v=XQEfWd1lh4Q) by The Net Ninja

 So I went thru so many tutorials.
 The one above is good but it does not use `document.querySelector` or `Element.addEventListener`

+Ended up using this one for help with the achievement [How to Change Button Color OnClick in Javascript](https://www.youtube.com/watch?v=Zo-DUNoQ7fU) by KodeBase

+**Extension**

 VScode - CodeRunner